elfakyn/knowledge/aws/boto3_private_beta_services.md

 ### Does it have to be called `service-2.json`?

-Yes.
+Yes. `service-1` is the old version, all closed betas I'm aware of are `service-2`.

 ### Does it have to have that exact directory structure?

 Yes. `service_name/YYYY-MM-DD/service-2.json`.
+Check inside the json file.
 The service name has to match the `signingName` and the date has to match the `apiVersion` date.
-Check in the json file AWS gave you.

 ### What if I need to provide a specific endpoint URL?